About Time: Model-free Reinforcement Learning with Timed Reward Machines

 A \emph{Markov Decision Process} (MDP)~\cite{DBLP:books/lib/SuttonB2018} is a tuple $\mdp = (S, A, T, R, \gamma)$, where $S$ is a finite set of states, $A$ is a finite set of actions, $T: S \times A \times S \rightarrow [0, 1]$ is the transition function that defines the probability of transitioning from state $s$ to state $s'$ given action $a$, $R: S\times A \times S \rightarrow \mathbb{R}$ is the reward function that defines the immediate reward received after taking action $a$ in state $s$, and $\gamma \in [0, 1)$ is the discount factor.

 Often, a labeling function is augmented in the definition of an MDP to capture key features of the system.
-Formally, a \emph{labeled MDP} is a tuple $\mdp = (S, A, T, R, \gamma, \prop, L)$, where $L: S \times A \times S \rightarrow 2^\prop$ is a labeling function that maps each state-action-next state triplet to a set of propositions $\prop$ that hold true in that context.
+Formally, a \emph{labeled MDP} is a tuple $\mdp = (S, A, T, R, \gamma, \prop, L)$, where $L: S \times A \rightarrow 2^\prop$ is a labeling function that maps each state-action triplet to a set of propositions $\prop$ that hold true in that context.

 A \emph{policy} for an MDP is a mapping $\pi: (S \times A)^* S \rightarrow \Delta(A)$ that defines the distribution over actions for a given history of states and actions.
 For Markovian rewards, it is sufficient to consider deterministic and positional policies $\pi: S \rightarrow A$.